-Continuing on, the writer continues to name well known places and depict the destruction of areas and aspects that would likely be known to the reader.
-This includes, Milwaukee beer which has become topped with sea foam, and the Beau Fleuve of Buffalo, its main river, which is fresh water, now becoming salt.
+Continuing on, the writer continues to name well-known places and depict the destruction of areas and aspects that would likely be known to the reader.
+This includes, Milwaukee beer which has become topped with seafoam, and the Beau Fleuve of Buffalo, its main river, which is fresh water, now becoming salt.
 Quickly Manhattan is destroyed, and the wave leaves North America to head to Europe.
 It “sweeps on Eastward.”
 Washing away Camembert Europe, which can be understood as Norman Europe, England, and France.

 Manhattan is again referenced, it is said to be covered in “sea-vines.”
-All of the land that has been washed away is being awakened by its clearing.
+All of the lands that has been washed away is being awakened by its clearing.
 It is becoming again wilderness.
 The author describes this new wilderness in detail, the only sound is

 …a vast thrumming of crickets